 - Per Project Aggregate: General aggregate limits apply to each project the policyholder works on.
 Then, spread the policy aggregate across multiple products.
-The construction industry uses this aggregate where a business works on many projects.
+The construction industry uses this aggregate when a business works on many projects.

-- Per Location Aggregate: When policy limits spread across various locations, each location has an aggregate limit that applies to each location of the policyholder.
+- Per Location Aggregate: When policy limits are spread across various locations, each location has an aggregate limit that applies to each location of the policyholder.
 Owners of multiple buildings and retail stores use this type of aggregate.

 - Products-Completed Aggregate: Often separate from your policy aggregate, your products-completed aggregate is the limit your policy will pay out on covered claims when your product or completed service injures people or property.